shali3/movierss/README.md

 # Parameters
 * `-l OR --list` - Here you enter your IMDB watchlist id.
 This list should be public.
 You can use multiple list by entering this parameter multiple times.
 * `-o OR --output` - A path to an output file.
 Host this file however you like and feed it's URL to your torrent client.
-Personally I use the Dropbox ***Public*** folder.
+Personally I use the Dropbox, just drop the XML file there and generate a share link for it and use the [?raw=1 hack](https://www.dropbox.com/en/help/201) to get a valid link for your torrent client.
 * `-q OR --quality` - The desired quality you want.
 Default is 1080p.
 * `--log` - Optional.
 If you specify a log file name in here the logs will be written there as well.